Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Implementing the Parallel Estimation Framework

 \section{Implementing the Parallel Estimation Framework}

-In sum, given a randomized treatment and non-randomized moderator, estimation of the ATME under the parallel estimation framework proceeds as follows: \begin{enumerate} \item Subset the data by \emph{treatment} level. \begin{itemize} \item \emph{Not by moderator level}, which would result in biased and inconsistent estimation of the ATME. \end{itemize} \item Separately for each treatment subset $T_i=0,1$, estimate the effect of $S$ on $Y$. \begin{itemize} \item Option A: Use preferred method of covariate adjustment (e.g. regression, matching, propensity score weighting, etc.) to perform estimation under the assumption that the effect of $S$ on $Y$ is identified conditional on observed covariates $X$. \item Option B: Employ alternative identification strategy (e.g. regression discontinuity, instrumental variables, selection on unobservables) under alternative assumptions pertaining to the relationship between $S$ and $Y$. \item In both cases, it must be true that $S$ and any auxiliary variables or features involved in identification are not affected by the treatment. \end{itemize} \item Calculate the difference between the two estimates from the previous step. \begin{itemize} \item This is an estimate of the ATME ($\hat{\delta}$) by the symmetry of variable interactions.
-Provided that unbiased and/or consistent estimators of the effect of $S$ on $Y$ are employed in Step 2, and that $S$ and $X$ or any auxiliary variables/features involved in identification are not affected by the treatment, then $\hat{\delta}$ is also an unbiased and/or consistent estimate of the ATME by the linearity of expectation and convergence in probability. \item Given simple random sampling from a larger population and the randomized treatment, $Var(\hat{\delta})$ can be approximated and estimated directly as the sum of the variances of the two estimates recovered in Step 2.\footnote{In the theoretical case of simple random sampling from an infinite super-population, the two subsets $T_i = 0$ and $T_i = 1$ would be independent and hence $Var(\hat{\delta})$ would exactly equal the sum of the variances of the two estimates from Step 2.} \end{itemize} \end{enumerate}
+To provide concreteness, given a randomized treatment and non-randomized moderator and under Assumptions \ref{assump:sutva} -- \ref{assump:cs}, estimation of the ATME using the parallel estimation framework proceeds as follows: \begin{enumerate} \item Subset the data by \emph{treatment} level. \item Separately for each treatment subset $T_i=0,1$, estimate the effect of $S$ on $Y$. \begin{itemize} \item Use preferred method(s) of covariate adjustment (e.g. regression, matching, propensity score weighting, etc.) to perform the estimation controlling for $\bm{X}$. \item \emph{Alternative identification strategies (e.g. regression discontinuity, instrumental variables, selection on unobservables) could also be employed under alternative assumptions pertaining to the relationship between $S$ and $Y$, provided that any auxiliary variables used for identification are pre-treatment.} \end{itemize} \item Calculate the difference between the two estimates from Step 2, which provides an estimate of the ATME, $\hat{\delta}$. \begin{itemize} \item Provided that unbiased and/or consistent estimators of the effect of $S$ on $Y$ are employed in Step 2, then $\hat{\delta}$ is also unbiased and/or consistent. \item $Var(\hat{\delta})$ can be approximated and estimated directly as the sum of the variances of the two estimates recovered in Step 2. \end{itemize} \end{enumerate}

-The following subsections will describe several concrete implementations of the parallel estimation framework and illustrate the problems with using standard approaches---subgroup analysis and underspecified interaction regressions---to estimate the ATME.
+The following subsections will describe a number of specific implementations of the parallel estimation framework using covariate adjustment and illustrate the problems with using standard approaches to estimate the ATME.